SolaceMotion/antsdr/README.md

 - [Building SpectrumSDR](#building-spectrumsdr)
 - [Additional Reading](#useful-links)
 ## Overview
-SpectrumSDR provides a simple to use interface for communication with an ANTSDR E200.
+SpectrumSDR provides a simple to use interface for communication with the ANTSDR E200.
 The interface allows for monitoring incoming signals at the receiver, applying filters, as well as viewing frequencies present in the signal in a real-time spectrum analyzer.
 For interfacing with the device, the [libiio](https://github.com/analogdevicesinc/libiio) library maintained by [Analog Devices](https://github.com/analogdevicesinc) is utilized.

 The project is intended for use with an ANTSDR E200, comprising of
 - Hardware